Powder coating: Thermoset

-A major challenge for all low bake systems is to optimize simultaneously reactivity, flow out (aspect of the powder film) and storage stability.
-Low temperature cure powders tend to have less color stability than their standard bake counterparts because they contain catalysts to augment accelerated cure.
-HAA polyesters tend to overbake yellow more so than TGIC polyesters.
+A major challenge for all low-temperature cures is to optimize simultaneously reactivity, flow-out (aspect of the powder film) and storage stability.
+Low-temperature-cure powders tend to have less color stability than their standard bake counterparts because they contain catalysts to augment accelerated cure.
+HAA polyesters tend to overbake yellow more than do TGIC polyesters.

-The curing schedule could vary according to the manufacturer's specifications.
+The curing schedule may vary according to the manufacturer's specifications.
 The application of energy to the product to be cured can be accomplished by convection cure ovens, infrared cure ovens, or by laser curing process.
 The latter demonstrates significant reduction of curing time.

 UV cure

 Ultraviolet (UV)-cured powder coatings have been in commercial use since the 1990s and were initially developed to finish heat-sensitive medium density fiberboard (MDF) furniture components.
 This coating technology requires less heat energy and cures significantly faster than thermally-cured powder coatings.
 Typical oven dwell times for UV curable powder coatings are 1–2 minutes with temperatures of the coating reaching 110–130 °C. The use of UV LED curing systems, which are highly energy efficient and do not generate IR energy from the lamp head, make UV-cured powder coating even more desirable for finishing a variety of heat-sensitive materials and assemblies.
 An additional benefit for UV-cured powder coatings is that the total process cycle, application to cure, is faster than other coating methods.